openstack/glance/doc/source/user/glanceapi.rst

   { "status": "<STATUS_VALUE>" }

   where <STATUS_VALUE> is ``pending``, ``accepted``, or ``rejected``.
-  The {memberId} is the tenant ID of the image member.
+  The {memberId} is the project ID of the image member.

 Images v2 Stores API
 --------------------